3/17/19

 July 12, 1999

-Beverly Blake Sullivan is Executive Assistant to the President of Harvard University.
 Community Savings Bank was located in Holyoke in 1985.
 Heritage Bank for Savings was located in Holyoke in 1991.
 Thomas P. Moriarty Jr. is Registrar of Probate.
 Gus & Paul's is located at 1209 Sumner Avenue.

-Father was 57, my age, when I graduated from Colby.
 Worked two more hours on the estate, then drove and got the paper out of the middle trashcan at the Breckwood Shops.
 Then drove into the city and filed papers at Probate.
 On the way out of the courthouse, I paused in the Bar Association lounge to chat with retired Judge Robert Moran.
 I was wearing my juvenile delinquent outfit and when I addressed him he grumbled at me something about how I was improperly dressed, but gradually softened.
 He told me he was in the navy in World War II and got his law degree from Boston University.
 He has a brother with a Harvard degree.
 Moran answered all my questions politely.

 I talked to the manager at Factory Outlet and he complained that the foot traffic through Baystate West is "just not very brisk" I told him that the problem is Eastfield Mall, which is really buzzing.
 There is plenty of business being conducted in Springfield, just not downtown.
 It is all out to Eastfield Mall, Five Town and Liberty Plaza.

-Came through SIS and Denver was coming out the door.
+Came through SIS and R. Denver was coming out the door.
 He waved and I saluted in return.
 There was someone standing in the doorway of the old Johnson's holding a Valley Advocate coffee mug in her hand.
 I asked if she had any ties to the Advocate and she said she worked in their Advertising Department.
 I then got a baloney deli grinder at Subway, where I found out that the black lady that always greets me so cheerfully is named Shkenna.

 The mail brought a wrongly delivered letter for Dianne McKenney at 111 Jeffrey.
 When I closed up the garage this evening I found the book I lent to Ray Phaneuf in my newspaper box.
 There was no thank you note in the book.
 The paper today has a big article about how Hartford is considering a ballpark bigger than anything Springfield can afford.
 Called Karen Powell and told her about it and she was amazed, but had to hang up because she had a call from Councilor Bill Foley coming in on another line.